 Procedures for Submitting Proposals (each semester)

 - Prepare a description of the project and subject it to the sponsoring faculty member for approval.
-(Forms are available below.)
+(Form available below.)

-- Submit the description for approval to the Law Records Office no later than the 5th day of classes in the semester in which the project is to be completed (August 21 in the Fall Semester 2020 and January 15 in the Spring Semester 2021).
+- Submit the description for approval to the Law Registrar Office no later than the 5th day of classes in the semester in which the project is to be completed (September 3rd for Fall Semester 2021 and January 14th in the Spring Semester 2022).

 - The projects will then be submitted to the Independent Research Committee for review.
 They will review them and you will be notified of their decision before the add courses deadline.

 - Arrange with the Law Registrar Office for entry of the Independent Research/Tutorial election on your schedule of courses for that semester